Top Exercises for Normal Delivery You Surely Don’t Want to Miss

 2. Hydration

 Staying hydrated is vital for your little one, especially in warm weather.
 Watch out for signs of dehydration like a dry mouth, sunken fontanels (soft spots on the head), and fewer wet diapers.
 If you notice any of these, offer your child a feeding session.
+At times, your newborn vomit, which can further contribute to fluid loss.
+If your baby is vomiting frequently or has difficulty keeping food down, it’s important to monitor their hydration levels closely and seek medical advice.
 Remember, proper hydration keeps your baby happy and healthy.

 3. Skin Protection